oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

 ## Introduction

 This lab creates the core replenishment report used throughout the rest of the workshop.
-With `SCM_NL2IR_REPLENISHMENT_V` already created by the setup script, you will build an Interactive Report page on that view and then enable natural language support directly on the report region.
+With `SCM_REPLENISHMENT_V` already created by the setup script, you will build an Interactive Report page on that view and then enable natural language support directly on the report region.

 Estimated Lab Time: 5 minutes